The Great Garden Experiment 2013

 Also observed that children haven't changed just I was a kid ~ weeding is not much fun without a reward.
 Picking the odd veggie is fun at meal time... picking long rows of beans every other day...not so much.
 (I tell them this is educational and character building)

 Fruit Garden plot showing too much shade and not enough compost/organic material yet.
+This was part of the Year 2 plan anyhow. |

 Is gardening really worth the effort?